 Based on this information, your surgeon will decide whether lip reduction is right for you.
 He or she will discuss the details of the surgery, including costs, risks and recovery information.
 Inform the surgeon about all medications you are taking, including nutritional supplements, as these can interfere with your healing and surgical results.
 In addition, let your surgeon know if you are a smoker.
 Smoking affects your circulation, so your surgeon will likely require you to quit before and after the procedure to help minimize risks and ensure proper healing.
-For more information, visit our comprehensive article on smoking and plastic surgery.

 The Lip Reduction Procedure